walkerRnD/codebuff/knowledge.md

 Important constants and configuration values are centralized in `common/src/constants.ts`.
 This includes:

-- `MAX_REFERRALS`: The maximum number of referrals a user can make (currently set to 5).
 - `CREDITS_REFERRAL_BONUS`: The number of credits awarded for a successful referral.
 - `CREDITS_USAGE_LIMITS`: Defines credit limits for different user types (ANON, FREE, PAID).